Discover SIDI’s new 2024 Social and Environmental Report

 Sidi rapport PSE 2024

-What does social finance actually achieve?
-SIDI's 2024 Social and Environmental Report answers this question with figures and stories, based on the results and initiatives of our partners in more than 30 countries.
+What does solidarity finance produce in concrete terms?
+SIDI's 2024 Social and Environmental Report answers this question in figures and stories, through the results and initiatives of our partners in over 30 countries.

 SIDI’s new Social and Environmental Report provides a concrete assessment of our progress towards our three mission objectives: promoting economic equality, reducing poverty and supporting climate change mitigation and adaptation.

-Beyond the figures, this report illustrates ouradditionality approach: SIDI acts where the needs are greatest, with partners who are often not or hardly supported by other investors.
-By combining adapted financing and customized support, we reinforce the social and environmental impact of our operations and provide targeted support to vulnerable populations.
+Beyond the figures, this report illustrates ouradditionality approach: SIDI acts where the needs are greatest, with partners who often receive little or no support from other investors.
+By combining adapted financing and customized support, we strengthen the social and environmental impact of our operations and provide targeted support to vulnerable populations.

 Here you’ll find :